neetigyachahar/CodeBox/README.md

 Web developer's fav code editor with hot reload!

 ## Hosting
-To keep this protect this repo, the project was hosted on firebase [CodeBox](https://codebox-2a0ac.web.app/codebox)
+To keep this repo protected, the project was hosted on firebase [CodeBox](https://codebox-2a0ac.web.app/codebox)

 Since Pastebin api were not reliable and had very limited quota, I quickly created a similar solution in express and mongoDB.